maxmueller7/terazo-int/README.md

 # To Run this Project Locally:

 First, run `npm install` to install all the dependencies.
-Then, you have to run these two commands concurrently in two terminal instances:
+Then, you have to run these two commands, each in a separate terminal instances:

 ## `npm start`